 Don't miss the creative works of art in Orlando find a perfect dining and entertaining establishment to conclude your day of Central Florida's different cultures.

-Visit the Cornell Fine Arts Museum, located on this historic Rollins College Campus.
+Visit the Rollins Museum of Art, located on this historic Rollins College Campus.
 Here you will find Selections from a collection that includes more than 5,000 works of art spanning hundreds of years, including European Old Masters and modern and contemporary American art.

 Take a tour of Hannibal Square Heritage Center.
 The Hannibal Square Heritage Center pays tribute to its community through a permanent collection of photographs and documented oral histories.
 Everyday people took the photographs, which are accompanied by simple narratives told in the words of the community members.